Atharva114/EDA_AirQuality_FM1105/README.md

 ## Dataset Overview

 This project involves performing an **Exploratory Data Analysis (EDA)** on the **Air Quality dataset**.
 The dataset contains information related to air quality measurements and various attributes that help in understanding pollution levels, air quality trends, and anomalies.
-The data was sourced from [insert data source here if applicable, e.g., Kaggle, UCI, etc.].
+The data was sourced from [insert data source here if applicable, e.g., Kaggle, UCI, etc.].Kaggle mainly

 ### Dataset Details:
 - **Number of Rows**: 200+